RSS

 In 2020, in the Henley & Partners Passport Index, the Danish passport ranks fifth with visa-free access to 187 countries.

 In December 2018, the handshake became an integral part of the citizenship ceremony.
-Such a provision would, among other things, prevent members of Islamist groups from obtaining Danish citizenship as they would never shake hands.
+Such a provision would, among other things, prevent members of Islamist groups from gaining Danish citizenship as they would never shake hands.

 Data for 2018